dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 A technique that connects an LLM to a specific, private knowledge base (like a company handbook).
 Before answering a question, the AI retrieves relevant facts from this trusted source, significantly reducing hallucinations.

 ## S

+### SCORM (Shareable Content Object Reference Model)
+A set of technical standards for e-learning software products.
+It tells programmers how to write their code so that it can "play well" with other e-learning software.

 ### Synthetic Learners
 AI-simulated personas that mimic the behaviors, questions, and misconceptions of real students.
 Designers use them to stress-test curriculum and practice handling difficult classroom scenarios.